Distinguished Diversity Enhancement Award recipients recognized for their exceptional contributions

 Shadia Jallaq is a champion of women’s advancement at Ohio State and within the Columbus community.
 With a focus on the underrepresentation of women in elected positions and equal pay, Shadia encourages women to run for public office and leads efforts to help increase the promotion of women into leadership positions.
 Through collaborative partnerships, she developed and implemented numerous programs that empower women with the skills they need to be successful leaders, including New Leadership, Ready to Run and Programs for Ohio Women Empowered to Represent.

-David RoperDavid Roper, PhD
+Headshot of David RoperDavid Roper, PhD

 Third-year Law Student, Moritz College of Law